rithik/bunnylol/README.md

 While I was at Facebook, I heavily used the internally developed tool `bunnylol`.
 I found several other versions of `bunnylol` that required me to host a server.
 This version of `bunnylol` *does not* need to be hosted on a server.

 Currently, this is hosted on [https://rithik.me/bunnylol](https://rithik.me/bunnylol).
-However, you can host it on any website that you would like (even on github pages).
-Since this is going to be your primary search engine for every new tab you open, I would suggest that you don't host it somewhere that may take a while to spin up the static page (like Heroku where you vm could go to sleep).
+However, you can host it on any website that you would like (even on GitHub Pages).
+Since this is going to be your primary search engine for every new tab you open, I would suggest that you don't host it somewhere that may take a while to spin up the static page (like Heroku where your VM could go to sleep).

 A note: a lot of these commands are customized for me.
 It is probably most beneficial for you to fork this repo and add/remove commands so that it is optimized for commands you actually need.